 As a warm season crop, habanero care may include plastic mulch to help keep soil warm and cloches or row covers at the start of the season.
-Prior to planting, incorporate a large amount of organic material to the soil to increase fertility and tilth.
+Prior to planting, incorporate a large amount of organic material to the soil to increase fertility and drainage.
 With proper care, the plants will produce slightly curved green or even red fruits, filled with seeds and covered in waxy, glossy skin.

 Growing Habanero Peppers

 Plant seeds in the garden two weeks before the last frost.
-Transplants grown indoors will need 8 to 10 weeks of growing time before planting out.
+Transplants grown indoors will need eight to 10 weeks of growing time before planting out.
 In areas with less than 120 growing days, the peppers can be started earlier and grown inside until transplant time.
 Sow seeds ½ inch deep and 18 inches apart in the garden in a full sun location.
 Seeds are small so it is necessary to thin seedlings when growing habanero peppers.

 Unless your home is in an arid sub-tropical state, your habanero seeds are best started inside and then transplanted outside after soils warm.
 Move seedlings outside when they have at least six mature leaves.
-Plant them 18 inches apart and cut holes in black plastic mulch to fit around them.
+Plant them 18 inches apart and cut holes in black plastic mulch to fit around the plants.
 This reduces competitive weeds and keeps soil warm while it also conserves water.

-Fertilize the plants with ¼ tablespoon per plant of nitrogen when habanero plants are at least six weeks old.
+Fertilize the plants with ¼ tablespoon of nitrogen per plant when habanero plants are at least six weeks old.
 Apply it as a side dressing six inches from the plants and work it into the soil.